Equitable/trump/docs/source/install.rst

 The goal of the files is to add a small layer of security.
 The goal of the template classes is to reduce code during symbol creation scripts.
 There is nothing preventing a password from being hardcoded into a template, the same way a tablename can be added to a .cfg file.
+It's only a maintenance decision for the admin.

 The sections of the cfg files get used by the template's in their respective classes.
-The section of the config files names are then either referenced add the symbol creation point, storing .cfg file info with the symbol in the database, or leaving Trump to query the attributes at every cache, from the the source .cfg file.
+The section of the config files' names are then either referenced at the symbol creation point, storing .cfg file info with the symbol in the database, or leaving Trump to query the attributes at every cache, from the source .cfg file.

 Trump will use parameters for a source in the following order: